 Melissa Etheridge guitar string pendant made out of Melissa’s used/played gold colored string.
 Designed by 2x breast cancer survivor Elisa Guida, pendant is app.
 2 1/8″ in length and contains a 5mm Rose Swarovski crystal along with a sterling silver enameled flower charm that says: Dream, Hope, Laugh, Wish, Peace, Love.
 Comes with a 16, 18, 20, 22 or 24″ beaded stainless steel chain.
-This piece is made to order and takes approximately 6-8 weeks to complete.
+Due to the high demand of the StringsforaCURE® jewelry, orders take 6-8 weeks to complete.
 These are hand-made and may vary slightly.
-If you would like a different crystal color send an email to: email@example.com
+If you would like a different crystal color send an email to: firstname.lastname@example.org

 Mouse over the picture to see a more detailed view of the piece.